gsoules/AvantCommon/README.md

 ## Warning

-Use this plugin at your own risk.
+Use this software at your own risk.

 ##  License